 Never plead guilty or just pay a ticket without first talking to a lawyer.

-There are few cases a defense lawyer cannot change for the better.
-Often, an experienced Grand Rapids criminal defense, civil infraction lawyer can get you a less serious charge.
+There are few cases a seasoned criminal defense lawyer and ticket defense lawyer cannot change for the better.
+So often we have been able to get tickets reduced to a lesser charge.
 Get experienced, capable legal advice from a knowledgeable Michigan criminal defense attorney.

 Contact our Criminal Defense Lawyer in Grand Rapids, Michigan at (616) 676-8770.
 We are located just miles away from many colleges and universities in West Michigan.